anchore/vunnel/DEVELOPING.md

 # clone grype and grype-db, which is needed for provider development
 git clone git@github.com:anchore/grype.git
 git clone git@github.com:anchore/grype-db.git
+# note: if you already have these repos cloned, you can skip this step.
+However, if they
+# reside in a different directory than where the vunnel repo is, then you will need to
+# set the `GRYPE_PATH` and/or `GRYPE_DB_PATH` environment variables for the development
+# shell to function.
+You can add these to a local .env file in the vunnel repo root.

 # clone the vunnel repo
 git clone git@github.com:anchore/vunnel.git